-Anthony Wong, a trailblazing retired Philadelphia Police Department commander, died last week at 93 years old.
+Anthony Wong, a trailblazing retired Philadelphia Police Department commander,

 The details: Wong, a World War II and Korean War hero who was the son of Chinese immigrants, passed peacefully surrounded by family on Sept.
 8, according to his obituary on Stretch Funeral Home.

 - “He was the highest-ranking Chinese American in the history of the Philadelphia Police Department,” Jim Trainor, Wong’s son-in-law who is also a member of the department, told CBS Philadelphia.
 “I would say he broke all barriers when it came to Asians coming into the police department.”

 - Wong joined the Philadelphia PD in 1953 after serving in the United States Army in two wars.
 He was the only Chinese American officer in the department at the time.

 - He mentored thousands of cadets in the department and attained the rank of Chief Inspector before his retirement 18 years ago.

 - “What a terrific father figure for me, friend, mentor,” Trainor said.
 “My 33rd year in the police department, he’s guided me the whole way.
 He’s been with me the whole way.”

 His services: Wong had served in various areas of policing, including Narcotics and Vice Enforcement.
 He was a two-time commanding officer of the Training Bureau and also commanded the Patrol Bureau, Emergency Planning and Community Relations Division during his service.

 - “He endured so much to be able to kick the door open for so many and keep it open,” Police Commissioner Danielle Outlaw said in a statement.
 “What an amazing accomplishment and we thank him for his service.”